UPC-MAI-DL/UPC-MAI-DL.github.io/_pages/RNN_lab_guided.md

 8784 for 2012 (leap year), 8760 for 2013,2014 and 2015 and 8784 for 2016 (leap year) ,

 For this task we are going to use only the **PM10** variable for one site.
-You will use the rest of the data during the autonomous laboratory.
+You can extend the code so all the variables are used and also the information from other sites.

 The data and the code are in the `\AirQuality` directory.
 The file `LondonAQ.npz` contains the data matrices for all four sites.
 The data is in `npz` numpy format,